 When Hurricane Harvey swept through Houston, flood waters rose from Sims Bayou to overflow Milby Park — eroding banks, washing out trails and bike paths, and drowning the young forest growing along the waterfront.

 “When I first saw the park after Harvey,” said one SCA alum, “the seedlings our crew planted were gone.
 I saw white patches in the trees that looked like birds.
 But actually it was plastic bags and trash left behind by the flood — caught ten or twenty feet up in the trees.”

 Enter SCA’s Harvey Recovery Crew.
-Hitting the field in Fall 2017, the team of seven young conservationists set out to clear storm debris, replant the banks of the bayous, and bring back #HoustonStrong.
+The team of seven young conservationists set out to clear storm debris, replant the banks of the bayous, and bring back #HoustonStrong.

 Part of the crew’s mandate is to mobilize local communities to help champion the recovery effort.
-On January 27th, in partnership with Houston Parks & Recreation and with support from American Express and Southwest Airlines, SCA welcomed dozens of volunteers from the local community to participate in a mass tree planting at Milby Park.
+On a brisk Saturday morning, in partnership with Houston Parks & Recreation and with support from American Express and Southwest Airlines, SCA welcomed dozens of volunteers from the local community to participate in a mass tree planting at Milby Park.

 Volunteers from Exelon Constellation, Southwest Airlines, University of St. Thomas Houston, Latitudes Environmental, the Trust for Public Land, and Houston Parks joined SCA alumni, staff, and crew members at the Milby Park Community Center, overlooking the restoration area and the bayou.
 Guided by members of SCA’s Harvey Recovery Crew, volunteers set out to plant 200 new trees along the banks of the bayou.